vossstef/tang_nano_20k_c64/README.md

 ## MIDI-IN and OUT
 Type of MIDI interface can be selected from OSD.<br> There is support for Sequential Inc., Passport/Sentech, DATEL/SIEL/JMS/C-LAB and Namesoft<br>
 You can use a [MiSTeryNano MIDI shield](https://github.com/harbaum/MiSTeryNano/tree/main/board/misteryshield20k/README.md) to interface to a Keyboard.<br>
+## RS232 Serial Interface
+The Tang onboard USB-C serial port can be used for communication with the C64 Userport Serial port in [VIC-1011](http://www.zimmers.net/cbmpics/xother.html) or [UP9600](https://www.pagetable.com/?p=1656) mode.<br>
+Terminal programs need the Kernal serial routines therefore select via OSD the CBM Kernal rather than default DolphinDOS.<br> For a first start use UP9600 mode and a Terminal program like [ccgms](https://github.com/mist64/ccgmsterm) and on the PC side [Putty](https://www.putty.org) with 2400 Baud.<br>
 ## Powering
 Prototype circuit with Keyboard can be powered by Tang USB-C connector from PC or a Power Supply Adapter.
 ## Synthesis